GeoMOER/moer-info-page/docs/units/_03_theses/03_completed_theses.md

 ## Master

+Assessing yield on central European wheat fields - A remote sensing and machine learning approach -- Eike Schott - 2020

+Spatio-temporal patterns of bush encroachment in South Africa based on time series of Landsat -- Maite Lezama Valdes - 2019

 Predicting grassland plant traits and biodiversity using hyperspectral aerial observation and a forward feature selection machine learning approach - Marvin Ludwig - 2018

 Monitoring growth using 3D point clouds derived from low-cost UAV RGB imagery – a case study on maize in central Germany - Max Eysholdt - 2018